-Street Closures, Commercial Vehicle Restrictions for New Year's Eve...
+Street Closures, Commercial Vehicle Restrictions For New Year's Eve...

 Numerous streets will be closed and commercial vehicles will be prohibited from a large area of downtown Baltimore for the annual New Year's Eve Spectacular at the Inner Harbor.
-Most commercial vehicles will be prohibited from an area bordered by the following streets from 4 p.m. on Saturday, December 31st until 2 a.m. on Sunday, January 1st.
+Most commercial vehicles will be prohibited from an area bordered by the following streets from 4 p.m. on Saturday, December 31st until 2 a.m. on Sunday, January 1st: - I-395/Howard Street from the Martin Luther King, Jr. Boulevard exit to Pratt Street.

 Start the conversation, or Read more at WBAL-AM Baltimore.